August 31, Rapid Arctic ice melt: humans and nature share blame

 The 6th NRF Open Assembly will be held in Hverager?i, Iceland in the beginning of September.
 From 3rd - 6th of September the theme "Our Ice Dependent World" will be addressed.

 Representatives from Canada, USA, Russia, China, India and Nepal are amongst others joining forces to discuss this issue.
 It regards not only the Arctic and Antarctica, but also the Himalayas.
+Arctic Portal will record the Assembly and webcast it on out website. |

 August 30, Ancient Clams Yield New Information About Greenhouse Effect On Climate